D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Introduction

-Caching at the wireless edge nodes is a widely used technique in communication systems.
-Motivated by that, a multiaccess coded caching (MACC) model, depicted in Fig.\ref{fig:setting_MACC}, consisting of a central server with a library of $N$ files connected to $K$ cache-less users and $K$ cache nodes each having a memory of $M$ files, was first proposed in \cite{HKD}.
-Each user can access, without any access cost, $L$ neighbouring cache nodes with a cyclic wrap-around topology.
-MACC schemes for this cyclic wrap-around topology are also studied in \cite{KN}, \cite{CWLZC} and \cite{SB}.
-A MACC scheme using MAN scheme, in which the number of users $K=\binom{C}{L}$ is large compared to the number of cache nodes $C$ and each user accesses a distinct set of $L$ caches, was proposed in \cite{PDB}.
-Another access topology using a combinatorial structure called cross resolvable design, consisting of $K=\binom{m}{L}q^L$ users and $C=mq$ cache nodes for any positive integer $m\geq L$ and $q$, was considered in \cite{DPB}, \cite{PDB2} and \cite{PB}.
-Recently, Cheng \textit{et al.} in \cite{MACC_des} considered the MACC problem with access topology described by two classical combinatorial designs, called the $t$-design and $t$-group divisible design ($t$-GDD).
-It is shown in \cite{MACC_des} that the MACC scheme in \cite{PDB} is a special case of the scheme in \cite{MACC_des} using the $t$-design topology and the access topology using the cross resolvable design considered in \cite{DPB}, \cite{PDB2} and \cite{PB}, is a special case of the $t$-GDD topology.
-Further, it is shown that compared with the schemes in \cite{DPB}, \cite{PDB2} and \cite{PB}, for a cache memory ratio $\frac{M}{N}=\frac{1}{q}$, the scheme in \cite{MACC_des} has smaller subpacketization level and transmission load.
-The access topologies considered in \cite{MACC_des} do not cover the cyclic wrap-around topology.
+Caching at the wireless edge nodes is a widely used technique in communication systems and IoT applications.
+Motivated by that, a multiaccess coded caching (MACC) model, consisting of a central server with a library of $N$ files connected to $K$ cache-less users and $K$ cache nodes each having a memory of $M$ files, was first proposed in \cite{HKD}.
+Each user can access, without any access cost, $L$ neighboring cache nodes with a cyclic wrap-around topology.
+MACC schemes with cyclic wrap-around topology were also studied in \cite{KN,CWLZC,SB}.
+A MACC scheme using the MAN scheme was proposed in \cite{PDB}.
+Another access topology using a combinatorial structure called cross resolvable design was considered in \cite{DPB,PDB2,PB}.
+Cheng \textit{et al.} in \cite{MACC_des} considered the MACC problem with access topology described by two classical combinatorial designs, known as the $t$-design and $t$-group divisible design ($t$-GDD).
+It was shown in \cite{MACC_des} that the MACC scheme in \cite{PDB} is a special case of the scheme in \cite{MACC_des} using the $t$-design topology, and the access topology using the cross resolvable design considered in \cite{DPB,PDB2,PB} is a special case of the $t$-GDD topology.

+D2D networks in which each user accesses multiple cache nodes have been studied recently for the cyclic wrap-around topology in \cite{WCCWC}, referred to as the \textit{WCCWC (Wu, Cheng, Chen, Wu, Chen) scheme}.
+A multiaccess D2D coded caching (MADCC) network with other access topologies has not been discussed in the literature.
+Since the $t$-design and $t$-GDD access topologies subsume the other known network topologies except for the cyclic wrap-around topology, this paper studies the MADCC network under these topologies.
+As in the existing multiaccess coded caching literature, we also assume that the cache nodes can be accessed without cost.
+This assumption can be justified by the fact that the access to the cache-nodes can be offloaded on a different network (e.g., a WiFi offloading for hotspots) \cite{CWLZC}.